gr2m/hoodie-angular/README.md

     $ brew tap hoodiehq/homebrew-hoodie
     $ brew install hoodie

-Create your first Hoodie app:
+Once everything is running fine, then lest go create your first Hoodie app using this template:

-    $ hoodie new myappname
+    $ hoodie new myappname thiagofelix/hoodie-angular

 That created a folder "myappname".
 You are done.
 Start the app:

     $ cd myappname
+    $ bower install
+    $ grunt build
     $ hoodie start

 Now follow instructions, your browser should automatically open